Local Ice Rinks in the Copper Country

 Michigan Tech University bought

-down, is the 3rd oldest indoor ice rink still in use in the WORLD!
+down on the same ice surface, is the 6th oldest indoor ice rink still in use in the WORLD! **

 ||